mpv-player/mpv/DOCS/man/en/mpv.rst

 ==================

-Screenshots of the currently played file can be taken using the 'screenshot' slave mode command, which is by default bound to the ``s`` key.
-Files named ``shotNNNN.png`` will be saved in the working directory, using the first available number - no files will be overwritten.
+Screenshots of the currently played file can be taken using the 'screenshot' input mode command, which is by default bound to the ``s`` key.
+Files named ``shotNNNN.jpg`` will be saved in the working directory, using the first available number - no files will be overwritten.

 A screenshot will usually contain the unscaled video contents at the end of the video filter chain and subtitles.
-Some video output drivers will include OSD in the video frame as well - this is because of technical restrictions.
+By default the ``S`` takes screenshots without subtitles.
+Some video output drivers will always include subtitles and OSD in the video frame as well - this is because of technical restrictions.

 The ``screenshot`` video filter is normally not required when using a